scverse/rapids_singlecell/docs/Installation.md

 To view a full guide how to set up a fully functioned single cell GPU accelerated conda environment visit [GPU_SingleCell_Setup](https://github.com/Intron7/GPU_SingleCell_Setup)

-# GPU-Memory and System Requierments
+# GPU-Memory and System Requirements

 *rapids-singlecell* relays for most computation on the GPU.
 A GPU with sufficient VRAM is therefore required to handle large datasets.
 With a RTX 3090 it's possible to analyze 200000 cells without any issues.
 With an A100 80GB it is even possible to analyze more than 1000000.
 For even larger datasets, {mod}`~rmm` is required to oversubscribe GPU memory into host memory, similar to SWAP memory.
 However, using `managed_memory` can result in a performance penalty, but this is still preferable to CPU runtimes.